Dragutin Horvat

-Dragutin Horvat (born 8 January 1976) is a German professional darts player of Croatian origin.
-He currently plays in Professional Darts Corporation (PDC) events.
+Dragutin Horvat (born 8 January 1976) is a German professional darts player who competes in Professional Darts Corporation (PDC) events.
+He has won two titles on the PDC's secondary tour, the Challenge Tour.
+He made his first PDC European Tour quarter-final at the 2016 International Darts Open.

 Career

 Horvat reached the quarter-finals of the 2016 International Darts Open, defeating Ricky Evans, Gerwyn Price and Ian White before being eliminated by Kim Huybrechts.